giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 ```

 Simply wrapping everything in a `doc.group` _before_ calling `doc.force_break`
-renders it useless: the pretty printer will simply ignore it and treat the group
+renders it useless: the pretty printer will just ignore it and treat the group
 as it usually would.

 ### Fixing the TODO list pretty printer

-We can take advantage of break to nicely tell the pretty printer to always split
+We can take advantage of `doc.force_break` to ask the pretty printer to split
-the items on newlines.
-The required change is minimal:
+the items on newlines, no matter the line width.
+The required change to get a correct implementation of `tasks_to_doc` is minimal:

 ```gleam
 fn tasks_to_doc(tasks: TodoList) -> Document {